- Public Affairs Section Alumni Annual Program Statement

 - All Microsoft Word documents are single-spaced, 12 point Times New Roman font, with a minimum of 1-inch margins.

 The following documents are required:

-b.
-Summary Coversheet: Cover sheet stating the applicant name and organization, proposal date, program title, program period proposed start and end date, and brief purpose of the program.
+- Summary Page: Cover sheet stating the applicant’s name and organization, proposal date, program title, program period, proposed start and end date, and brief purpose of the program.

-c.
-Proposal (10 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
-We strongly encourage applicants to use the PAS proposal template.
-(You may use another proposal format, but you must make sure it includes all the items below.)
-Using the PAS Proposal template is simplest and a link to it can be found here
+- Proposal (12 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
+You may use your own proposal format, but it must include all the items below:

 - Proposal Summary: Short narrative that outlines the proposed program, including program objectives and anticipated impact.

 - Introduction to the Organization or Individual Applying: A description of past and present operations, showing ability to carry out the program, including information on all previous grants from the U.S. Embassy and/or U.S. government agencies.

 - Problem Statement: Clear, concise and well-supported statement of the problem to be addressed and why the proposed program is needed